MikeM164/aws-projects/02-ec2-instance-start-stop-scheduler/README.md

 ![alt text](<images/architecture.png>)

 ## PROVISIONED RESOURCES
 Below is the EC2 instance that was launched via Cloudformation.
-The instance will be stopped so that it can be started by the Lambda function triggered by the scheduler and later on be stopped by another lamda function.
+The instance will be stopped so that it can be started by the Lambda function triggered by the scheduler and later on be stopped by another lambda function.

 ### EC2 instance launched by Cloudformation
-Creating EC2 launch Cloudformation Stack
+- Creating EC2 launch Cloudformation Stack

 ![alt text](<images/ec2-instance-cf-launch.png>)

-Cloudformation Stack completed
+- Cloudformation Stack completed

 ![alt text](<images/ec2-instance-cf-launch-complete.png>)

-EC2 instance running after launch
+- EC2 instance running after launch

 ![alt text](<images/ec2-instance-running.png>)

-EC2 instance stopped in order to be started later by Lambda function
+- EC2 instance stopped in order to be started later by Lambda function

 ![alt text](<images/ec2-instance-stopped-manually.png>)

 ### EventBridge Schedulers and Lambdas Cloudformation Stack
-Creating Cloudformation Stack for Schedulers and Lambdas
+- Creating Cloudformation Stack for Schedulers and Lambdas

 ![alt text](<images/lambda-scheduler-create.png>)

-Cloudformation Stack completed
+- Cloudformation Stack completed

 ![alt text](<images/lambda-scheduler-create-complete.png>)